Before you go, why not get a free pest control quote...

 Flesh flies are a type of mid-sized flying insect known to lay eggs in carcasses or open wounds.
-They are often associated with remains and can signify that these are nearby.
-Infestations in the home are uncommon, but it's important to act upon any major appearance of flesh flies.
+They are often associated with remains.
+Infestations in the home are uncommon, but it’s essential to act upon a swarm of flesh flies.

-Flesh flies are very common and may be found throughout the United States.
-Flesh fly eggs stay inside the body of the female until they're ready to hatch.
-She then lays them directly in the food source that she has selected.
-This is often the body of a recently deceased animal, such as a mouse.
+Flesh flies are prevalent and may be found throughout the United States.
+Flesh fly eggs stay inside the body of the female until they’re ready to hatch.
+She then lays them directly in the food source that she has selected; this is often the body of a recently deceased animal, such as a mouse.
 Other suitable materials are spoiling meat or manure.

 Some species of flesh fly have different preferences.
 The Sarcophaga Kelly species lays her larvae on the underside of grasshoppers’ wings, where they become a deadly parasite.
 The Wohlfahrtia vigil fly may deposit larvae on infants’ skin.
 Other species leave their larvae in bee and wasp nests.

-If you see more than one or two errant flies, you may want to look for a breeding source in the building.
-This might be a dead bird or mouse in the attic or a wall cavity.
-A great number of flesh flies could indicate another type of infestation in the home which is feeding these insects.
+If you see more than one or two errant flies, you may want to look for a breeding source in the building; this might be a dead bird or mouse in the attic or a wall cavity.
+A significant number of flesh flies could indicate another type of infestation in the home, which is feeding these insects.

 Other common sources of breeding material for flesh flies are garbage dumpsters.
-If you live near a meat rendering facility or processing plant, this could attract flesh flies to the area, too.
-In some cases, flesh flies are attracted to breeding facilities, shelters, farms, or other properties with many animals.
+If you live near a meat rendering facility or processing plant, this could also attract flesh flies to the area.
+In some cases, flesh flies may be attracted to breeding facilities, shelters, farms, or other properties with many animals.
 Here, they will seek out open wounds.
-Protect your animals from flesh flies by properly treating wounds.
+Protect your animals from flesh flies by properly treating injuries.

 Flesh flies can cause many problems.
 They can transmit bacteria and other organisms that they pick up while landing on feces, carcasses, and other unsanitary material.
-These flies have been known to transmit salmonella, streptococcus, E. coli, and the polio virus.
+These flies have been known to carry salmonella, streptococcus, E. coli, and the poliovirus.
 They may also transmit myiasis or dysentery.
-Flesh flies can cause intestinal infections in those who eat food that's contaminated with flesh fly larvae.
+Flesh flies can cause intestinal infections in those who eat food that’s contaminated with flesh fly larvae.

 If you believe that you have a flesh fly infestation, a pest control professional can help you track down the source of the problem.
-It's important to know where the flesh fly larvae are coming from in order to properly exterminate these troublesome insects.
-It's rare for a flesh fly problem to become so severe that you need a chemical treatment.
-It's more likely that you will need to properly identify the fly, find its source of breeding material, and get rid of anything that's providing a food source for the larvae.
+It’s important to know where the flesh fly larvae are coming from to exterminate these troublesome insects properly.
+It’s rare for a flesh fly problem to become so severe that you need chemical treatment.
+It’s more likely that you will need to accurately identify the fly, find its source of breeding material, and get rid of anything that’s providing a food source for the larvae.

 An experienced exterminator can help you properly sanitize your space.
 He or she can also point out points of entry, such as gaps around windows and doors where flesh flies are entering your house.
 If the infestation is severe, your exterminator may place traps or use chemical baits and aerosol products to get rid of the flies.

 Flesh flies are unpleasant pests.
 However, they can serve a purpose for researchers, scientists, and detectives.
-Learn more about what flesh flies are and some of their purposes.
+Learn more about flesh flies and their purpose.

 Flesh fly larvae can help inform forensic entomologists about the time of death.
-A close examination of the state of the larvae may provide a timeline for the course of events in a criminal investigation.
-This is also true of other types of flies, so it's important for forensic entomologists to distinguish between one species and another to make the proper calculations.
+A close examination of the state of the larvae may provide a timeline for the course of events in a criminal investigation; this is also true of other types of flies, so forensic entomologists need to distinguish between one species and another to make the proper calculations.